yuri-rider-sarah/hagane-old/docs/langref.md

 This evaluates to an function that takes as parameters the variables composing `<vars>` and returns the value of the block `<body>`.

-Due to limited type inference in the current version all `λ.` expressions must have type annotations on all their parameters and the last expression of the body.
+Due to limited type inference in the current version, all `λ.` expressions must have type annotations on all their parameters and the last expression of the body.

 ## 5. Builtin functions
 Several basic functions are built into the language.